EvanFreeman/Dotfiles/README.md

 I mapped [leader] l to open tagbar and same combination to close it also.

-## 6. Auto Pairs.
+## 5. Auto Pairs.

 This is a simple plugin to auto complete single quote, double quote, parentheses.
 This is a very handy to save few key press.

 ## Others

-This section is to discus about already existing awesome features build in with the Vim.
-You can consider me as a beginner in this area :).
-If you are looking for learning more advanced details of the Vim editor, you don't need to search on google, you can find it out under its documentation itself.
+This section is to discuss already existing features build in to Vim.
+You can consider me a beginner in this area :).
+If you are looking to learn more advanced information about Vim, you don't need to google, you can find it under its documentation.

 To see all documentation type ESC + :help.
-The documentation is very huge, so Vim provides search option across all its documentation.
-To see a documentation about a topic, type ESC + :help
+The documentation is huge, so Vim provides search options across all its documentation.
+To see documentation about a topic, type ESC + :help

-For eg;

-To see about the documentation of _jumps_ , type : ESC + :help jumps

-I wrote above example, because it is an another interesting feature required for modern IDE.
-The thing is that it was already build in with Vim.

-1. **Jump List**

-I found this feature accidentally.
-It is to jump across different files and at the same time it has an option for jump back through all the files that we jumped across.

-There are many more things about jumplist, Vim internally keeps the list of our locations across different files. you can see that by typing :jumps.
-Different instances of Vim will share the same jump list.

-Similar to this, lot of things are out there to learn.
-This Others section is not going to end here :).
-But for now I'm stopping here.

-So the explanation of Vim feature is over now, lets take a look at how to setup the Vim to get all these above features and make Vim ready to extend with new plugins.

 ### Setup Vim from Scratch